ClearBlade/native-libraries/metrics.md

 Each metric is automatically tagged with `system_key`, `service_name`, and `instance_id` labels.

-Every metric will have a namespace of "clearblade" and subsystem of "custom"
+Every metric will have a namespace of "clearblade" and subsystem of "custom".
+The metric will be exported from the platform after its first use in a code service.
+If a metric is constructed but no methods are invoked on it, then it will not be visible.

 See [Prometheus best practices](https://prometheus.io/docs/practices/naming/) for recommended usage.